MartaKliuchnik/hospital-appointment-scheduler/README.md

 The request body should contain the following parameters:

 - client_id: The ID of the client for whom the appointment belongs;
-- appointment_id: The ID of the appointment to be updated;
+- appointmentId: The ID of the appointment to be updated;
 - specialization: additional parameters to specify the changes to the appointment;
-- appointment_time: additional parameters to specify the changes to the appointment.
+- appointmentTime: additional parameters to specify the changes to the appointment.

 **Example Request**